Child tax credits: How to get missed payments

 The IRS says it is sending out a letter next month with information that will help taxpayers reconcile the advance tax relief.

-For the entire year, the expanded credits works out to be up to $3,600 for each child under the age of 6, and as much as $3,000 per child 6 to 17 years old.
+For the entire year, the expanded credits work out to as much as $3,600 for each child under the age of 6, and as much as $3,000 per child 6 to 17 years old.

 The previous child tax credit capped out at $2,000 for the entire year and did not include those aged 17.

 The IRS provided more information on child tax credits and taxes earlier this month.
-Further details about the expanded payments, including other resources, can be found here.
+Further details about the expanded payments, including other resources, can be found on the IRS website.